Blepharitis

 5. Re-establish a balance of good probiotic bacteria on your eyelashes and eyelids.
 Sour, not sweet, home-made water kefir is a rich source of a variety of Lactobacillus subspecies, and may be taken daily and also a few drops applied to the eyelashes and eyelid margins.
 Apply it after cleaning, and leave it on the lids - do not rinse it off.
 If you get a drop of water kefir in your eye, it may feel comfortable, or it may sting slightly if you are using an old and slightly acid brew.
 Wipe with a towel if necessary, but do not rinse it.

-Castor oil is an alternative to sour home-made water kefir.
-Smear half a drop on a clean finger, and gently wipe it onto the eyelashes and eyelid margins.
-I would not do this as a long-term treatment, but it is effective when done a couple of times per week.
+- Castor oil.
+Smear half a drop on a clean finger and gently wipe it onto the eyelashes and eyelid margins.
+I would not do this as a long-term treatment, but it can be effective when done a couple of times per week.